jxihong/FocusedCrawl-Electronics/README.md

 # Focused Crawl - Electronics
 Includes Nutch Protocol Interactive-Selenium handlers that leverage Firefox or PhantomJS to fetch focused results from Electronics URLs.
-The PhantomJS Ghostdriver allows headless and parallizable browsing that tested with better results than both the stanford FirefoxDriver and HtmlUnitDriver.